Optimal Auction Design with Contingent Payments and Costly Verification: Proofs

 \subsection{Proof of Lemma \ref{OBJECTIVELEMMA}}

-Fix a direct mechanism $(q,t,r,a,p)$ that satisfies Condition~\ref{L:punishment_constraint} and the constraints \eqref{IC2} and \eqref{IC1} for each agent $i$.
-We can modify the penalty function profile $p$ in such a way that (a) Condition~\ref{L:punishment_constraint} and the constraints \eqref{IC2} and \eqref{IC1} still hold, and (b) the principal's payoff is unchanged.
-For each agent $i$ and each history $(\th', \pi_i')$ in $\HH_i$, let
+Fix a direct mechanism $(q,t,r,a,p)$ that satisfies Condition~\ref{L:punishment_constraint} and the constraints \eqref{IC2}, \eqref{IC1}, and \eqref{IR} for each agent $i$.
+We can modify the penalty function profile $p$ in such a way that (a) Condition~\ref{L:punishment_constraint} and the constraints \eqref{IC2}, \eqref{IC1}, and \eqref{IR} still hold, and (b) the principal's payoff is unchanged.
+For each agent $i$ and each history $(\th, \pi_i')$ in $\HH_i$, let

+Here and below, we use the notation $x_+ = \max \{ x, 0\}$ for any real $x$.
 By construction, $\hat{p}$ satisfies Condition~\ref{L:punishment_constraint}.
-For each agent $i$, the modified penalty function $\hat{p}_i$ agrees with $p_i$ on path and is weakly larger than $p_i$ off path.
-Thus, (a) and (b) are satisfied.
-For the rest of the proof, we may assume that $p$ has already been replaced with $\hat{p}$.
+For each agent $i$, the modified penalty function $\hat{p}_i$ agrees with $p_i$ whenever $\pi_i = \pi_i'$ and is weakly larger than $p_i$ otherwise.
+Thus, (a) and (b) hold.
+Therefore, it suffices to prove \cref{OBJECTIVELEMMA} with $\hat{p}$ in place of $p$.
+For the rest of the proof, we assume that $p$ has already been replaced with $\hat{p}$.
+This replacement ensures that $p$ satisfies additional regularity properties.
 Let $p_{i,3+}$ denote the partial right-derivative of $p_i$ with respect to realized income.
 For each $(\th, \pi_i)$ in $\HH_i$, we have $p_{i,3+} ( \th, \pi_i, \pi_i) = \phi_i$.
 We will use this fact in the proof below.

 \paragraph{Income-reporting envelope theorem}

 For each agent $i$, define the support